 Why does the iPhone X matter?

 The iPhone X changes the iPhone experience in several significant ways.
 We already talked about the shift from Touch ID to Face ID.
 The even bigger shift is Apple removing the home button in the iPhone X and replacing its controls with gestures.
-This will be an enormous change in the way people will interact with the phone, since the home button has been a primary control since the iPhone launched in 2007.
+This is an enormous change in the way people interact with the phone, since the home button has been a primary control since the iPhone first launched.

 Expect a lot of users to be confused and frustrated at first—especially professionals who want to use the iPhone to do work the way they always have and don't want to think about a new way of interacting with it.
 I expect that plenty of users will go into stores and try the iPhone X, get frustrated by the lack of a home button, and opt to buy the iPhone 8 or iPhone 8 Plus instead (since they both retain the home button).